First civilians leave Mariupol steel plant; hundreds remain

 Mariupol Deputy Mayor Sergei Orlov told the BBC that the evacuees were making slow progress and would probably not arrive on Monday as hoped for.

-At least some of them were apparently taken to a village controlled by Moscow-backed separatists.
+At least some of them were apparently taken to a village controlled by Russia-backed separatists.
 The Russian military said that some chose to stay in separatist areas, while dozens left for Ukrainian-held territory.
-The information could not be independently verified.

 People are also reading…

 In the past, Ukraine has accused Moscow’s troops of taking civilians against their will to Russia.
-Moscow has said the people wanted to go to Russia.
+Russia has denied it.

 Orlov said high-level negotiations were underway among Ukraine, Russia and international organizations on more evacuations.